Athozs/hass-additional-ca/.github/ISSUE_TEMPLATE/issue-report.md

 **Describe the issue**

-A clear and concise description of what the issue is.
+Add here a clear and concise description of what the issue is.

 **Describe your setup (please complete the following information):**

- - Installation type: [e.g. HAOS / Docker / ...]
+ - Installation type: <!-- [e.g. HAOS / Docker / ...] -->
- - HAOS version (if applicable): [e.g. 11.5 / ... / none]
+ - HAOS version (if applicable): <!-- [e.g. 11.5 / ... ] -->
- - Home Assistant core version: [e.g. 2024.2.2 / ...]
+ - Home Assistant core version: <!-- [e.g. 2024.2.2 / ...] -->
- - Additional CA integration version [e.g. 0.2.1 / ...]
+ - Additional CA integration version: <!-- [e.g. 0.2.1 / ...] -->
+ - Kind of certificate you use: <!-- [e.g. self-signed / issued from a managed CA / ...] -->

 **YAML configuration extract**

-An extract of your YAML configuration:
+Add here an extract of your YAML configuration:

 ```yaml
 default_config: